grab/engineering-blog/_posts/2023-09-22-scalable-lookalike-audiences.md

 Our solution comprises two main components:

-1.  **Real-time lookalike audience retrieving**: We developed an in-memory high-performance retrieving service that stores passenger embeddings, Audience embeddings, and audience score thresholds.
+1.  **Real-time lookalike audience retrieving**: We developed an in-memory high-performance retrieving service that stores passenger embeddings, audience embeddings, and audience score thresholds.
 To further reduce cost, we designed a passenger embedding compression algorithm that reduces the memory needs of passenger embeddings by around 90%.

 2.  **Embedding-based audience creation and updating**: The output of this part of the project is an online retrieving model that includes passenger embeddings, audience embeddings, and thresholds.
 To minimise costs, we leverage the passenger embeddings that are also utilised by other projects within Grab, beyond advertising, thus sharing the cost.
 The audience embeddings and thresholds are produced with a low-cost small neural network.